 When you see a box spring advertised, or demonstrated by a retail chain “sleep expert”, more than likely it is a foundation with no springs.
 These are rigid boxes 4-16” thick designed to fit on a metal bed frame under a mattress to provide support and distance from the floor.
 Foundations can and be made in many ways and some are superficially better than some others, but they all have a slatted bottom base, a smooth hard top, and something to full the space between top and bottom .
 Most frequently used are toughened rigid formed steel rods that are bent to provide a flat surface on top.
 Leggett and Platt is not the only supplier, but the minor ones mirror the L&P technology.

-Essentially, a well made foundation mirrors the sleep and support benefits of a platform bed.
+Essentially, a well made foundation mirrors the sleep and support benefits of a solid top platform bed.
 It will provide smooth, durable, strong, and predictable support.
-The quality of sleep comes 99% from the mattress and 1% from the platform or foundation.
-Aside from aesthetics, there is no reason not to just put your new one sided mattress on your floor, carpeted or otherwise, and get the same quality sleep as you would get with the factory foundation.
+The quality of sleep comes 90% from the mattress and 10% from the platform or foundation.
+Aside from aesthetics, there is no reason not to just put your new one-sided mattress on your floor, carpeted or otherwise, and get the same quality sleep as you would get with the factory foundation.
 Actually, the feel is improved by a padded carpet to the point of being better than most platform beds or any “foundation”.
 A tiny number of platform bed makers lightly pad their platforms for added comfort.
 Ligne Roset, Flou, and Charles P. Rogers are the most significant.
-You still benefit from using a purpose designed and built platform mattress

 In the post WW2 years until the 80s or 90s, hard mattresses were considered the best and healthiest.
 Maybe someday “hard” will again become popular.
 However, they virtually disappeared when the competition started using new padding material and more flexible innersprings to make far more comfortable mattresses.
-Both firms still use large, heavy gauge coils, and layers of felted cotton for the core of their beds.
-Some concessions to comfort have been added, usually in the form of pillow tops, but they can’t compete with good pocketed coils and natural latex and other healthy foams.
+Both McCroskey and Shifman still use large, heavy gauge mattress coils, and layers of felted cotton for the core of their beds.
+Some concessions to comfort have been added, usually in the form of latex padding, but they can’t compete with good pocketed coils and natural latex.